pronovic/smartapp-sensortrack/tests/smartapp/fixtures/samples/README.md

-These request and response sample files were taken from the [SmartApp Lifecycles](https://developer-preview.smartthings.com/docs/connected-services/lifecycles/) page and the [Configuration](https://developer-preview.smartthings.com/docs/connected-services/configuration/) page.
+These sample JSON files were taken from the [SmartApp Lifecycles](https://developer-preview.smartthings.com/docs/connected-services/lifecycles/) page and the [Configuration](https://developer-preview.smartthings.com/docs/connected-services/configuration/) page.